arma-events/docs/src/en/communities.md

 ![Communities List](../images/communities/communities-list.png "Communities List")

-On the community profile page you can search/manage members, see events and manage the community.
+On the community profile page you can search/manage members, see events and manage your community.

 > [!IMPORTANT]
 > You need admin rights to manage members, events and community settings.